Rodio346/mythical-javascript/README.md

 #### Javascript runtime

 Now besides engine there are other things working too like Web APIs which we use and other supports like Concurrency and the even loop.

+1. The Call Stack

+one thread == one call stack == one thing at a time

+But what if some process happens which takes time or blocking it.
+To avoid this we have webapi's available by browser.
+At the same time we have event loop and task queue. `TODO: Not sure where event loop and task queue reside`.
+Event loop push only when stack is empty.
+AJAX request which we made also reside in webapis rather than the javascript itself.
+Also let's say we have on click event then that is webapis event and on click it will push defined process in the queue and that's how it gets pushed in stack and get executed.

+> Don't block the event loop

+There is another thing called render queue, browser repaints it to re-render it.
+But with your javascript code you might make it block by writing code and blocking event loop.
+So it's better to queue up those events.

 ### An Object